mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### SDK configuration

-Configure node selection by adding the key:value pairs in your Jupyter notebook formatted as a Python dictionary. <br>
+Configure node selection by adding the key:value pairs, formatted as a Python dictionary. <br>
 For example:

 ```